-There are detailed case studies in the book including an in depth look into the three above.
+There are multiple detailed case studies in the book including an in depth look into the three examples above.
 I helped each person take the next step by advising them on a plan, and they are all better off financially and are happier because of their willingness to learn.

 I have included a fascinating case study about using Family Medical Leave Act to negotiate a severance.
 I’ve also highlighted how I was able to help negotiate a severance for a high-performing employee.

 Can Great Employees Get A Severance?